fetzerch/sync_music/README.rst

     sync_music --audio-src=<FOLDER> --audio-dest=<FOLDER> --mode=replaygain

-Transcoding modes require that the MP3 files can be decoded by `Python Audio Tools`_ without issues.
+Transcoding modes require that the MP3 files can be decoded by FFmpeg_ without issues.
 Problematic input files can be analyzed and fixed for example with `MP3 Diags`_.

 Hacks